How LIS Software Helps Pathologists Sign-Out Anatomic Pathology Cases Faster

 It’s important to note that the Pre-release Checklist is an optional window and can be disabled if the pathologist prefers this.

-As you can see, the LigoLab Platform and the Pathologist Queue are designed to enable quick sign-outs that require only a few intuitive steps to go from case review to case release.
+As you can see, the LigoLab Platform and the Pathologist Queue are designed to enable quick sign-outs within the pathology reporting software that require only a few intuitive steps to go from case review to case release.

-The tutorial continues with Martirosian selecting a second slide and scanning that slide into the LIS system.
-Like before, the scan prompts the LIS to open the Microscopic Surgical Template.
+The tutorial continues with Martirosian selecting a second slide and scanning that slide into the laboratory information system (anatomic pathology LIS).
+Like before, the scan prompts the LIS software to open the Microscopic Surgical Template.
 From here, the pathologist can capture an image directly from a microscope camera integrated into the LIS system by clicking on the “Camera” icon located on the right side of the template.

-After clicking on the icon, the LIS displays the image shown through the microscope camera.
+After clicking on the icon, the lab information system displays the image shown through the microscope camera.
 The pathologist can then adjust the camera before capturing the desired image by clicking on the “Camera” icon located in the microscope camera window shown below.

 With this action, the image is automatically added to the case.
 The pathologist then has the option to add a quick description and annotations to the image before clicking “Save.”